andrewgreen76/flygreen/README.md

 The PURPOSE of this repo:
 __________________________________________________________________________

-To help individuals, with or without a technical background, to:
+To help individuals, with or without a technical background:
-- fill in the gaps left by their formal education or, if they didn't have any, provide them with comprehensive alternative education;
-  - (especially for beginners)
-    - hone their programming skills,
+- hone their programming skills;
-    - internalize key programming and engineering concepts,
+- internalize key programming and engineering concepts;
-    - learn about different systems,
+- learn about different systems;
-    - understand and build a perspective on modern computing through studying its history.
+- understand and build a perspective on modern computing through studying its history;
 - grow a portfolio;
-- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.);
+- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.).

+To help individuals with a technical background:
+- fill in the gaps left by their formal education;
+- get a comprehensive alternative education.

 __________________________________________________________________________
-The MANIFESTO is:
+You are encouraged to exercise your four freedoms:
 __________________________________________________________________________

 - to run